Authored by the expert who managed and guided the team behind the Peru Property Pack

 Sources: Trade.gov, Multiple Cities

-7) Miraflores will see a dramatic halt in price growth as new developments flood the market
+7) Price growth in Miraflores will slow down as new developments saturate the market

 The coastal district of Miraflores is seeing a slowdown in price growth due to a flood of new developments.